 In June 2013 I completed my four year term as RADF committee member at Logan City Council.
 This has been a great experience and I have met so many wonderful talented artists of many mediums.

-Also trying to sort out lots of ideas that I have scribbled on bits of paper, shopping lists, message pads, envelopes, note pads, and those that are swimming around in my head.
-In July/Aug 2009, I had a couple of sessions with Arts Queensland Poet-in-residence, Hinemoana Baker, so I have also got back into writing other types of poetry styles (Haiku, Rooku, standard 4 line stanzas, etc.), and currently working on a collection of these, along with all my other projects.
+Also, I am still trying to sort out lots of ideas that I have scribbled on bits of paper, shopping lists, message pads, envelopes, note pads, and those that are swimming around in my head.

 My lovable husband (who is adamant that I mention that he is Brisbane born) and I have been living in sunny Brisbane since 1989 and live with our beloved pets.

 Anything arty/crafty; painting in oils; glass painting; movies (love French films, or English speaking films set in Paris, black and white movies, old Australian movies, the classics, etc.); going out for coffee with friends, listening or dancing to music (especially French music or salsa); reading; playing with my beloved animals.

 SCBWI (Society of Children’s Book Writers and Illustrators)

 or visit my website: http://www.helenross.com.au (showcases my children’s books).

 Remember, it is not the attainment of your final goal that is important but the journey of pursuing something you love.